RavenLowe/pml-assignment/pml_work.md

 ##      0.0000000            NaN
 ```

-Cross-validating the model results in an estimated error of 0.42 %.
-As for the 95% confidence interval: [0.9937, 0.9972].
-The estimated accuracy is well above the "no information rate" statistic of 0.2858.
+Cross-validating the model results in an estimated error of 0.42 % and the 95% confidence interval: [0.9937, 0.9972].
 The validation results also in a high kappa statistic of 0.9946, which suggest a very good classifier.

 ```r